 Chemistry is Out of This World (October 27, 2018) photos

 Fabulous Creatures and Where to Find Them (February 13, 2018) photos

 Planetarium and Observatory Shows

-For more information visit the Planetarium Website or contact the department of Physics, Astronomy, Geosciences and Engineering Technology.
+For more information visit the Planetarium Website or contact the College of Science and Mathematics at (229) 333-5778.